nneubauer/homebridge-denon/README.md

 ## Idea

-Since there is no HomeKit AVR accessory type, my idea was to create bunch of switches.
+Since there is no HomeKit AVR accessory type, nneubauers idea was to create bunch of switches.
 Each switch signifies an input source.
-I would have eg. one switch for DVD and one for MPLAY.
+He would have eg. one switch for DVD and one for MPLAY.
 The HomeKit switch should be "on" only if the AVR is powered AND the correct input is set.
 Otherwise off.

 This allows you to create one switch for each input source and switch between input sources when the AVR is powered by just tapping